AlexandriaCummins/Resume-/README.md

-# Resume-
+# Resume
-A brief look into my accomplishments
+A look into my recent accomplishments

 Alexandria M. Cummins
 ============